 So what do we do about it?

 Move.
 Start by taking a look at what actually is still part of your normal routine.
 If you are not going back to work for a while, pay attention to which of the five senses needs to be activated.
-Maybe you need to get flowers that smell good and look pretty, maybe specific foods that remind you of your previous routine.
+Maybe you need pretty flowers that smell good or specific foods that remind you of your previous routine.
 Or search out foods that are comforting to you.
 Find textures that appeal to you, be aware of the ones that are soothing, or satisfying for sound and feel.
 Go and do things that activate your senses.

 We all have different circumstances and varying levels of resiliency.
 Take your mental health temperature, and if you recognize you need more help to return to homeostasis, it’s ok.
 We can help.